Wine Blogger Julien Miquel Interview | Meet The Man Behind Social Vignerons

 Q: I know you somewhat recently moved back to France, where you’re originally from.
 What’s it like being back home after spending years in New Zealand?
 Do you miss it there?

 Yes and no. New Zealand has outstanding people.
 I miss the people and how friendly and respectful everyone is there.
 It’s also quite dynamic and innovative as a society.
-Like everyone knows, it’s also a beautiful country with great wines.
+As everyone knows, it’s also a beautiful country with great wines.